Who Pays Realtor Fees?

 - Opt for limited or flat-fee service: In some cases, especially for experienced sellers, it may make sense to work with a flat-fee or à la carte brokerage that charges less in exchange for fewer services.

-That said, commission should be weighed alongside results.
-An experienced agent who charges more may still help you walk away with more net proceeds by pricing the home effectively, staging it well, and attracting stronger offers.
+That said, the commission should be weighed alongside the results.
+An experienced agent who charges more may still help you walk away with more net proceeds by pricing the home right, staging it well, and attracting stronger offers.

 Additional free tools to help you plan your home sale: